 What can I use ground pork for?

-Uhhhh, this GROUND PORK STIR FRY!
+Uhhhh, this GROUND PORK STIR-FRY!
 I also have a delicious recipe for easy udon noodle stir fry or Thai ground pork lettuce wraps that feature ground pork.
 Or try it in these ground turkey lettuce wraps instead of the turkey.

 How do you saute ground pork?

 It’s so easy to make ground pork stir-fry, it’s one of the reasons that I love this meal.
 It cooks up in a matter of minutes, which again, makes it a great weeknight meal.